 - Male-Pattern baldness is the most common cause of hair loss for both men and women.

 - Balding traits may be inherited from one's both parents.

-In addition to male pattern baldness, excessive hair loss could also result from: alopecia areata or other medical conditions, crash dieting, damaging hair care practice, hormonal changes or thyroid abnormalities, serious illness, and severe emotional stress.
+Male Hair loss is not a disease and is caused by heredity, hormones, and age.
+Genetics determines hair follicles sensitivity to male sex hormones, androgens, dihydrotestosterone DHT.
+In addition to male pattern baldness, excessive hair loss could also result from alopecia areata or other medical conditions, crash dieting, damaging hair care practice, hormonal changes or thyroid abnormalities, serious illness, and severe emotional stress.

 Using steroids may jeopardize one's health.
 Side effects of steroids can cause hair loss in addition to other health problems.
 Long lasting side effect includes - premature balding or hair loss, dizziness, depression, and aggression, hallucinations, sleep problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, increased risk of strokes.

 If your hair is falling out, what should you do?

 Did you know that if you see sudden hair loss, you should first check with your family doctor or internist?
 A dermatologist will treat skin infections that cause hair loss.
 It may be necessary for you to see an endocrinologist for hormone imbalances, namely androgens.
 A doctor can offer medical treatment to improve the hair loss condition.